 Watch video: Canon EOS R5 sample 4K capture

 If you don't fall foul of the recording limitations, though, you will behold 8K video that is astoundingly rich and detailed (and of course, 20 minutes of 8K is still 20 minutes more than any other camera right now), while the oversampled 4K modes produce some of the best footage we've ever seen.
-The standard 4K modes feel a bit pedestrian, however, and early word is that regular 4K is actually superior on the Canon EOS R6.
+The standard line-skipped 4K feels a bit pedestrian, however, and the Canon EOS R6 is actually superior in this regard as it doesn't feature line-skipping.

 As you can see in the sample 4K videos above (at 60fps) and below (at 120fps), the quality is crystal clear and the powerful IBIS truly enables you to shoot gimbal-free in most situations.
 Just bear in mind that if you're going to be filming 8K, oversampled 4K or 4K 120p, you will need to invest in one of the best external hard drives because you will fill up memory cards and disc space fast.
 You'll also need a very beefy computer to actually process 8K, as some won't even open the videos – let alone handle editing and grading the footage.